 Neem oil is an effective organic insecticide that contains compounds that disrupt aphids’ (and other insects) hormones, causing them to lose appetite and negatively affecting their growth and production.

 Pure neem oil will solidify at room temperature.
-Therefore, it is advisable to make a neem oil spray by mixing it with warm water and a mild soap, then vigorously shake it before spraying.
+Therefore, it is advisable to make a neem oil spray by mixing it with warm water and a mild soap.
+Here are the amounts of each ingredient needed for a neem oil spray:

 Insecticidal soap